InventiDevelopment/Elmdroid/README.md

 After `LoginClicked` message arrives we return state with `loading = true` and we also use `withCmd` to return `LoginAction` `Cmd` with it.
-This is the way to specify immediate state change and async action that should fallow.
-We need to define the last missing peace, the `call()` function that defines which `Cmd` starts which Task.
+This is the way to specify immediate state change and async action that should follow.
+We need to define the last missing piece, the `call()` function that defines which `Cmd` starts which Task.

 ```kotlin